 The first is to park in the south-eastern part of the city and start the route from the Rocca Albornoziana and immediately admire, from the belvedere, the spectacular view on Ponte delle Torri that dominates the landscape.

-From this point, you can easily reach the historic centre of Spoleto with the famous Piazza del Duomo and admire the Church of Santa Maria Assunta, one of the artistic treasures that the city preserves, where you will find artworks by Filippo Lippi and Pinturicchio.
+From this point, you can easily reach the historic centre with the famous Piazza del Duomo and admire the Church of Santa Maria Assunta, one of the artistic treasures that the city preserves, where you will find artworks by Filippo Lippi and Pinturicchio.

 Palazzo Arroni is located right next to the former Church of Santa Maria della Manna d’Oro.

 Then you can go down the streets admiring the Palazzo Comunale, the Roman house and the Clock Fountain until you get to the Ducal Palace.

 At this point, I advise you to move away from the main road to reach an important stop: the Roman Theatre, dating back to the 1st century BC and included in the complex that houses the State Archaeological Museum, is still used today for performances and events, especially in summer.

 If you are interested in modern art and do not know what to see in Spoleto, I recommend that you visit Palazzo Collicola, which hosts contemporary art exhibitions in its ancient building, creating an elegant fusion of different styles.

 Several lifts, escalators and railway lines connect the most beautiful points of the city so as to allow everyone to be able to visit the best Spoleto Italy attractions.